christran85-cyber/enterprise-security-operations-lab/README.md

 Windows Event Viewer confirmed successful generation of Security Event ID `4688`.

-Event ID 4688 records newly created processes and provides endpoint telemetry that can later be forwarded to Wazuh for centralized monitoring and correlation.
+Event ID 4688 records newly created processes and provides endpoint telemetry that can be forwarded to Wazuh for centralized monitoring and correlation.

 Validation confirmed: